wrth1337/genai-stack/readme.md

 #### On a Mac computer

 In case you're using OLLAMA install it directly on the machine.
-(Details to be followed)
+Download the model with `ollama pull llama3.2` and start OLLAMA with `ollama serve`.

 ### configuration files